urbit/urbit.org-reloaded/content/docs/azimuth/l2-flow.md

 ## Azimuth

-Azimuth is a set of smart contracts that exists on Ethereum that defines the state and logic of the PKI.
-With the advent of naive rollups, this has also come to include the set of components used for dealing with the PKI within Urbit.
+Azimuth was originally defined as a set of smart contracts on Ethereum that defines the state and business logic of the PKI for layer 1.
+With the advent of naive rollups, this has also come to include the set of components used for dealing with the PKI within Urbit, as now the complete PKI state is stored offchain.
 The following sections outline what each component is responsible for and how it communicates with the others.

 ![Azimuth overview](https://media.urbit.org/docs/layer2/l2-azimuth.svg)

-As seen in the above diagram, there are three Gall agents responsible for managing the PKI state: `azimuth.hoon`, `aggregator.hoon`, and `aggregator-rpc.hoon`.
+The Gall agents involved with Azimuth are summarized as follows:
+ - [`%azimuth`](#azimuth) - obtains and holds PKI state.
+ - [`%azimuth-rpc`](#azimuth-rpc) - JSON RPC-API for `%azimuth`
+ - [`%eth-watcher`](#eth-watcher) - Ethereum event log collector.
+ - [`%aggregator`](#aggregator) - submits batches of L2 transactions to Ethereum.
+ - [`%aggregator-rpc`](#aggregator-rpc) - JSON RPC-API for `%aggregator`.

+The transaction processing library is [`/lib/naive.hoon`](#naive).

-### `azimuth.hoon`
+### Gall agents

+#### `%azimuth` {#azimuth}

-`/app/azimuth.hoon` is a Gall agent and thread handler responsible for keeping track of the PKI state, and exposing that data via scries.
+`%azimuth`, located at `/app/azimuth.hoon`, is a Gall agent and thread handler responsible for finding Azimuth transactions gathered by `%eth-watcher`, keeping track of the PKI state, and exposing that data via scries.

-The following diagram illustrates `azimuth.hoon`'s role in the system.
+The following diagram illustrates `%azimuth`'s role in the system.

 ![Azimuth components](https://media.urbit.org/docs/layer2/l2-azimuth-azimuth.svg)

-The state held in `azimuth.hoon` is the following.
+The state held by `%azimuth` is the following.

 ```hoon
 ++  app-state